DIPlib/diplib/src/documentation/image.md

 tensor.
 See dip::Tensor::Shape for a description of the order of the tensor elements in memory.

 [//]: # (--------------------------------------------------------------)

+\section assignment Assignment and copy

+The assignment operator creates a copy of the image, but does not actually copy the data.
+Instead, the new copy will share the data segment with the original image:

+    dip::Image img2 = img1;

+Both `img1` and `img2` point at the same data, meaning that changing one image's pixel values also affects the other image.
+The data segment will exist as long as one image references it.
+That is, if `img1` goes out of scope, `img2` will still point at a valid data segment, which will not be freed until `img2` goes out of scope (or is stripped).

+The copy constructor creates an identical image, with its own data segment, but does not copy the pixel data:

+    dip::Image img2( img1 );

+`img2` will be identical to `img1`, but with non-initialized data.
+The second argument to the copy constructor can be used to specify the data type of the new image:

+    dip::Image img2( img1, dip::DT_UINT8 );

+`img2` will be identical to `img1`, but with 8-bit unsigned integer samples.

+To make a copy of an image with its own copy of the data segment, use the dip::Image::Copy method:

+    dip::Image img2;
+    img2.Copy( img1 );

+or equivalenty the dip::Copy function:

+    dip::Image img2 = dip::Copy( img1 );

+In both cases, `img2` will be identical to `img1`, with identical pixel values, and with its own data segment.

+When the dip::Image::Copy method is used on a forged image, it is expected to be of the same size as the image to be copied.
+Pixel values will be copied to the existing data segment, casting to the target image's data type with clamping (see \ref dip_clamp_cast.h):

+    dip::Image img2( img1, dip::DT_UINT8 );
+    img2.Copy( img1 );

+Or equivalently:

+    dip::Image img2 = dip::Convert( img1, dip::DT_UINT8 );

+The dip::Image::Convert method, as opposed to the dip::Convert function, converts the image itself to a new data type.
+This process creates a new data segment if the data type is of different size, and works in place if the data type is of the same size (e.g. dip::DT_SINT32 and dip::DT_SFLOAT have the same size, as do dip::DT_DFLOAT and dip::DT_SCOMPLEX).
+However, if the data segment is shared, it will never work in place, as that could cause important problems.

+[//]: # (--------------------------------------------------------------)

 \section indexing Indexing